AndyLufic/PI_project/README.md

 # PI_project
-projext for the subject "Programsko inđenjerstvo"
+projext for the subject "Programsko inženjerstvo"